-- The IRS Form W-2, Wage and Tax Statement, which has the required information about the EIC on the back of Copy B. - A substitute Form W-2 with the same EIC information on the back of the employee's copy that is on Copy B of the IRS Form W-2. - Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC). - .
-Your written statement with the same wording as Notice 797.
+- The IRS Form W-2, Wage and Tax Statement, which has the required information about the EIC on the back of Copy B. - A substitute Form W-2 with the same EIC information on the back of the employee's copy that is on Copy B of the IRS Form W-2. - Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC). - Your written statement with the same wording as Notice 797.

 If you give an employee a Form W-2 on time, no further notice is necessary if the Form W-2 has the required information about the EIC on the back of the employee's copy.
 If you give an employee a substitute Form W-2, but it does not have the required information, you must notify the employee within 1 week of the date the substitute Form W-2 is given.
 If Form W-2 is required but is not given on time, you must give the employee Notice 797 or your written statement by the date Form W-2 is required to be given.
-If Form W-2 is not required, you must notify the employee by February 8, 2021.
+If Form W-2 is not required, you must notify the employee by February 7, 2019.

 You must hand the notice directly to the employee or send it by first-class mail to the employee's last known address.
 You will not meet the notification requirements by posting Notice 797 on an employee bulletin board or sending it through office mail.
 However, you may want to post the notice to help inform all employees of the EIC.
-You can download copies of the notice at www.irs.gov/FormsPubs.
-Or you can go to www.irs.gov/OrderForms to order it.
+You can download copies of the notice at www.irs.gov/OrderForms to order it.

-How Will My Employees Know if They Can Claim the EIC?
+How Will My Employees Know If They Can Claim the EIC?

 The basic requirements are covered in Notice 797.
 For more detailed information, the employee needs to see Pub.
-596, Earned Income Credit (EIC), or the Instructions for Forms 1040 and 1040-SR.
+596, Earned Income Credit (EIC), or the instructions for Form 1040.